giampaolo/psutil/docs/api.rst

   .. method:: cmdline()

-    The command line this process has been called with as a list of strings.
+    The command line used to start this process, as a list of strings.
     The return value is not cached because the cmdline of a process may change.

     >>> import psutil